Yash8171/Yash_Securelytix/README.md

 - 📊 Real-Time Data Fetching for Clients & Employees
 - 🔁 Axios Interceptors for Token Handling
 - 📦 Fully Responsive UI with React
+- 🦶 Footer section with team info and contact

 ## 📁 Project Structure